shivannis/xandr-docs-public/xandr-docs/digital-platform-api/network-advertiser-video-analytics.md

 ---
 title: Network Advertiser Video Analytics
-description: Use the network advertiser video analytics report to get detailed video event metrics for specific advertisers.
+description: Use the Network Advertiser Video Analytics report to get detailed video event metrics for specific advertisers.
 It is only available to network users. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Network advertiser video analytics
+# Network Advertiser Video Analytics

 The **Network Advertiser Video Analytics** report can be used to view video event metrics for a specific advertiser that is more detailed than the data provided in the [Network Video Analytics](./network-video-analytics.md) report.
 This report is available to network users only.